 PLEASE, PLEASE, PLEASE!
 DON’T EVER POUR HAZARDOUS MATERIALS DOWN THE DRAIN OR IN THE ENVIRONMENT

-Ultimately these chemicals find there way into our water tables and water ways where their presence kills fish and wildlife.
+Ultimately these chemicals find their way into our water tables and waterways where their presence kills fish and wildlife.

 MOTOR OIL AND OIL FILTERS CAN BE RECYCLED

 All oil changing facilities, mechanic garages, or motor part retail facilities will properly recycle motor oil.